Planning to live and work in Dublin? This quick guide of how to get yourself around the basics of setting up in Dublin!

 So you just landed at the airport?
-First off you can take the bus (Airlink 747 only €6 – if you are on a tight budget ) into Dublin to the main Bus station or a taxi if you have loads of money.
+First off you can take the bus (Airlink 747 only €10 for a return ticket ) into Dublin to the main Bus station (BusAras) or a taxi if you have loads of money.
 Where to stay ?
-Jacobs Inn and Isaacs hostel are just a few metres from the bus station and handy to stay a while in clean, safe and friendly accommodation, until you get yourself organized with a permanent place to stay .
+Isaacs hostel is just a few metres from the bus station and handy to stay a while in a clean, safe and friendly accommodation, until you get yourself organised with a permanent place to stay .
 It sounds like a good start, but it’s only a start!!

 What next?
 As anywhere else in civilized world, you will have to register with some local authorities, let them know you are here , and see what they can offer you!
-In Dublin the canangoknil.com first and most important thing to do, to set up officially is to register with Social Welfare.
+In Dublin the first and most important thing to do, to set up officially is to register with Social Welfare.

 They will provide your PPS number, which you need to start looking for a job!
-It’s a simple procedure with them, all you need is a proof of where you are staying.
-It could be a letter from us at the hostel, or your landlord, or first bill addressed to recommended site you for your place in Dublin.
+It’s a simple procedure with them, all you need is proof of where you are staying.
+It could be a letter from us at the hostel, or your landlord, or first bill addressed to you for your place in Dublin.
 The PPS number is something that anyone who wants to work legally in Republic of Ireland is obliged to have!!
-If you are staying with us, the local Social Welfare office is on Parnell Street, about 15 minutes walk from either of our hostels open Monday to Friday from .
+If you are staying with us, the local Social Welfare office is on Parnell Street, about 15 minutes walk from Isaacs open Monday to Friday.

 PS the Citizens information office website also has useful info Â